-- 2.1 To assist the Parties in meeting their statutory obligations, to include keeping collaboration opportunities under review and ensuring collaboration takes p0lace where it is in the interests of the efficiency or effectiveness of their own and other police force areas. - 2.2 To hold the Chief Constables to account for the operational delivery of the Seven Force Projects, ERIN, and the Collaborative Functions. - 2.3 To ensure the delivery of all functions through collaboration are implemented effectively.
+Assist the Members in meeting their statutory obligations, to include keeping collaboration opportunities under review and ensuring collaboration takes place where it is in the interests of the efficiency or effectiveness of their own and other Police Force areas.

+Hold the Lead Force Chief Constables and Lead PCCs/PFCC(s) to account for the operational delivery of the collaborative functions for which they are responsible.

+Consider plans for the delivery of all functions through collaboration and where appropriate ensure they are implemented effectively.